LICENSING & MEMBERSHIP CATEGORIES

 • Ability to vote and be elected as a member of council.

-• Ability to vote at SSOT annual and special meetings.
+• Ability to vote at SCOT annual and special meetings.

 Practising licenses may be issued for a full year or for three months.

-The Restricted Licence may be granted to applicants for a maximum of twenty months while they wait to successfully pass the National Occupational Therapy Certification Examination (NOTCE).
-During this time period, restricted licenses may make a maximum of two attempts to successfully complete the NOTCE.
-Those that fail the examination for a second time shall have their restricted licence revoked effective upon notification from the Registrar.
+The restricted practising licence may be granted to applicants for a maximum of twenty months while they wait to successfully pass the National Occupational Therapy Certification Examination (NOTCE).
+During this time period, restricted practising licencees may make a maximum of two attempts to successfully complete the NOTCE.
+Those that fail the examination for a second time shall have their restricted practising licence revoked effective upon notification from the Registrar.
 Successful completion of the NOTCE is required prior to any further application for licensure.

-SSOT members who are issued a Level 2 Restricted Licence have the following privileges:
+SCOT members who are issued a restricted practising licence have the following privileges:

 • Ability to practice as and use the title, “Occupational Therapist Restricted” with restrictions imposed and for a specific time period.